Jisan570/Daily-Islamic-History02/README.md

 ---
 *Follow along as we witness the heartbreaking climax of this crisis with the Siege and Martyrdom of Uthman (RA) tomorrow.*
+# 🌙 Islamic History Journey - Day 33
+> **"Do not kill me, for by Allah, if you kill me, you will never love one another after me, nor will you ever fight an enemy united after me." — The prophetic warning of Uthman ibn Affan (RA)**

+Welcome to Day 33 of my daily Islamic History series.
+Today, we look into one of the most heartbreaking and pivotal turning points in Islamic history: the Siege and Martyrdom of the Third Caliph, Uthman ibn Affan (RA) (35 AH / 656 CE)—an event that shattered the political core of Madinah and initiated the First Islamic Civil War (*Fitnah*).

+---

+## 🏛️ Madinah Under Siege

+In the year 35 AH, nearly 1,000 armed rebels from Egypt, Kufa, and Basra arrived in Madinah under the pretext of pilgrimage.
+They quickly surrounded the house of Caliph Uthman (RA), demanding that he either resign from his position or hand over his top administrative officials.

+### 🛡️ The Absolute Refusal to Resign:
+The senior companions, including Ali ibn Abi Talib, Umar's son Abdullah, and Al-Hasan and Al-Husain (the grandsons of the Prophet), offered to form a military perimeter to crush the rebels.
+However, Uthman (RA) strictly ordered them to sheath their swords.
+He famously declared:
+> *"I will never be the first successor of the Prophet (ﷺ) to spill the blood of a follower of Muhammad to protect my own position."*

+He also recalled a private advice given to him by the Prophet (ﷺ) during his lifetime: *"O Uthman!
+Allah may clothe you with a shirt (the Caliphate).
+If the hypocrites want you to take it off, do not take it off for them."* Thus, Uthman refused to resign, protecting the sacred legitimacy of the Caliphate.

+---

+## 🏜️ The Forty Days of Hardship

+The rebels intensified the siege, cutting off food and even **drinking water** from Uthman’s household.
+This was a deep historical irony, as Uthman (RA) was the very man who had bought the Well of Ruma with his personal wealth years ago and dedicated it as a free water source for all of Madinah.

+During the final days of the 40-day siege, Uthman (RA) had a dream.
+He saw Prophet Muhammad (ﷺ) alongside Abu Bakr and Umar, who told him: *"O Uthman, break your fast with us tonight."* When he woke up, he knew his end was near.
+He put on his finest clothes, fastened his trousers tightly to maintain his modesty, opened the Holy Quran, and sat down to read.

+---

+## ⚔️ The Martyrdom

+On Friday, the 18th of Dhul-Hijjah, 35 AH, a group of rebels scaled the back wall of Uthman’s house, bypassing the sons of the companions guarding the front door. led by extremists, they rushed into his room.

+As Uthman (RA) sat peacefully reciting the Quran, they struck him down with swords.
+His devoted wife, Naila, tried to shield him with her bare hands, losing several fingers in the process.
+The blood of the elderly Caliph spilled directly across the pages of the Quran he was reading, landing precisely on the verse:

+> **"So Allah will suffice you against them.
+And He is the Hearing, the Knowing."
+(Surah Al-Baqarah, 2:137)**

+Uthman ibn Affan (RA) passed away as a martyr at the age of 82.
+For the first time in history, a Muslim Caliph had been murdered by fellow Muslims inside the capital of Islam.

+---

+## 💡 Key Takeaways & Lessons

+1. **Extreme Self-Sacrifice:** Uthman’s insistence on not using military force to defend himself was a calculated attempt to avoid a civil war inside Madinah.
+He chose to let his own blood flow rather than witness the city of the Prophet (ﷺ) turn into a battleground.
+2. **The Shattering of Unity:** The murder of Uthman removed the ultimate political barrier that held the Ummah together.
+It opened a dark portal of internal conflict, setting the stage for deep political disagreements regarding how to bring his killers to justice.

+---
+*Follow along as we witness the turbulent ascension of Ali ibn Abi Talib (RA) as the Fourth Caliph tomorrow.*